funkydan2/alpha-church/SETUP.md

 ### 8. Bible Popups
 New in release 1.1.
 Configuration in [params].
 Set `bible_popups = true` to include Bible reference popups from Faithlife.
 **Note:** reftagger (the Javascript library which builds these popups) is [incompatable with adblock plus](https://community.logos.com/forums/p/139517/890932.aspx).
 On browsers with Adblock Plus installed, this causes the front page to load very strangely.
-I'm looking to changing this to another popup system (possibly [bib.ly](http://bib.ly/plugins)).
+I'm looking to changing this to another popup system (possibly [Blue Letter Bible popups](https://www.blueletterbible.org/webtools/BLB_ScriptTagger.cfm)).

 ## Nearly finished